diokaejionueme/Personal-Dashboard/README.md

 - Modular and customizable components
 - Responsive design
 - New Note Widget component (`NoteWidget.vue`) for creating and managing personal notes
+- New Clock Widget component (`Clockwidget.vue`) for displaying the current time in real-time

 ## Getting Started